jawj/zapatos-docs/src/index.md

   { order: { by: "bigintValue", direction: "ASC" } }).run(pool);

 for (const { bigintValue: raw } of bigints) {  // raw is number | `${number}`
-  const number = Number(raw);  // don't do this: may get a different integer const bigint = BigInt(raw);  // do this instead
+  const number = Number(raw);  // DON'T do this: may become a different integer const bigint = BigInt(raw);  // do this instead

   console.log('raw:', raw, '/ as Number:', number, '/ as BigInt:', bigint);

   // Note that numbers above `Number.MAX_SAFE_INTEGER` are still returned as
   // numbers *if* that doesn't change them.
-For example, 9007199254740995 is
+For example, 9007199254740993 is
-  // returned as a string (because it would become 9007199254740996), but
+  // returned as a string (because it would become 9007199254740992), but
-  // 9007199254740996 is safely returned as an ordinary number.
+  // 9007199254740992 is safely returned as an ordinary number, even though
+  // it's `Number.MAX_SAFE_INTEGER + 1`.
 }

 // numerics